dataiku/dss-plugin-ml-assisted-labeling/README.md

 ### Active Learning Recipe

-When a sufficient number of samples has been labelled, a classifier from the DSS Visual Machine Learning interface can be trained to predict the labels, and be deployed in the project's flow.
+When a sufficient number of samples has been labeled, a classifier from the DSS Visual Machine Learning interface can be trained to predict the labels, and be deployed in the project's flow.
 In order to later used the Active Learning plugin, it's required to use a **python3** environment to train the model.
 [Here's a link describing how to create a new code environment in DSS ](https://doc.dataiku.com/dss/latest/code-envs/operations-python.html#create-a-code-environment).
 Make sure that it's based on **python3**.

 From the Labeling and Active Learning plugin, after the Query Sampler recipe is selected, the proposed inputs are:

   `Classifier Model` - deployed classifier model.

-  `Unlabeled Data` - dataset containing the raw unlabelled data.
+  `Unlabeled Data` - dataset containing the raw unlabeled data.

-  `Data to be labeled` - dataset containing the unlabelled data with an associated uncertainty score.
+  `Data to be labeled` - dataset containing the unlabeled data with an associated uncertainty score.

 There is only one setting to choose from, the Active Learning strategy.
 ![](resource/img-doc/active-learning-recipe.png)